joshuatochinwachi/Customer_Behaviour_Analysis_-_Dannys_Diner/README.md

-# Customer_Behaviour_Analysis_-_Dannys_Diner

-This project and the data used was part of a case study which can be found [here](https://8weeksqlchallenge.com/case-study-1/).

 # **Danny's Diner: Customer Behavior Analysis Using SQL**

 ## **Project Overview**
 This project analyzes customer transaction data from **Danny’s Diner** to uncover spending habits, visiting patterns, and menu preferences.
 Using **SQL**, I extracted insights to help Danny improve customer experience and optimize his loyalty program.
+This project and the data used was part of a case study which can be found [here](https://8weeksqlchallenge.com/case-study-1/).

 ## **Project Objectives**
 - Analyze **customer spending** and favorite menu items.